zhixiangteoh/eecs280-notes/midterm/midterm.md

 - Simply `A a;` to create an object of type `A`, then call `a.f1()`

-### Understand how to access members of a pointer to a class type object using the arrow operator
+### e.
+Understand how to access members of a pointer to a class type object using the arrow operator

 Always remember that arrow `->` operator is simply **dereference-then-dot**, as such: `ptr->f1()` == `(*ptr).f1()`